 In the interest of safety and reducing contact points, you might want to bring your own food, snacks and water.
 We always stash a sandwich and some snack in our pockets anyway to save money at the ski lodges.
 Now you can do it to reduce contact.
 This is also a good year to get lodging with your own kitchen.
 That way you can cook more meals in and avoid restaurants when off the mountain.
 You may end up saving money too, which is a nice bonus.

 Bars - For those of you who like to hit the bars après ski, this looks like the year to discover some new après activities.
 We have a few family-friendly suggestions in our post on tips for après ski with kids.
 On-mountain full-service bars are not likely to reopen per local guidelines, as bars are not considered safe activities when you want to contain the spread of COVID-19.
+For those that are open, you'll see spaced-out tables and outdoor fire pits.

 We always recommend making advance lesson reservations to save money and to ensure availability.
 But this year it’s required.
 Purchase all ski lessons in advance — no walk-up, day-of lessons are available.